wasney/Arc-Raiders-Event-Planner/README.md

 RAIDER // SIGNAL
 Tactical Coordination Suite for Arc Raiders

-RAIDER // SIGNAL is a web-based "Command & Control" dashboard designed to help gaming guilds coordinate missions, manage rosters, and synchronize raid times across global time zones.
+RAIDER // SIGNAL is a "Command & Control" dashboard designed to help gaming guilds coordinate missions, manage rosters, and synchronize raid times across global time zones.

-It serves as a secure, external extension of a Discord community, allowing for persistent event planning and squad composition management outside of chat logs.
+It functions as a Progressive Web App (PWA), meaning it can be installed natively on desktop and mobile devices for an immersive, full-screen experience without requiring an app store download.
+📱 Field Deployment (PWA)

+This tool is Install-Ready.
+It utilizes a Service Worker with a "Network First" strategy to ensure operators always see live roster data while maintaining app-like performance.

+    Desktop (Chrome/Edge): Look for the Install Icon ( ⊕ ) in the right side of the address bar.

+    Mobile (iOS): Tap Share → Add to Home Screen.

+    Mobile (Android): Tap Menu (⋮) → Install App or Add to Home Screen.

+Once installed, RAIDER // SIGNAL launches in a standalone window, removing browser UI elements for a dedicated tactical interface.
 📡 Core Capabilities

     Secure Uplink (Auth): Users authenticate via Discord OAuth2.